The use of antibiotics for acne is an option many choose when the usual over-the-counter topical treatments alone fail to produce effective results.

 While non-prescription topical products may not replace the effects of acne medication, it may be worth using gentle washes and moisturizers formulated for this type skin while going through treatment to alleviate dry, irritated skin issues and help support a healthy complexion.

-Several companies have achieved this goal by using doctor formulated herbal based treatments, so the end result is a gentler, but still effective all-around approach to treating acne.
+So the end result is a gentler, but still effective all-around approach to treating acne.

 It may be worth trying these products for a healthier complexion.

 Topical treatments often come in the form of gels and lotions and are applied directly to the skin.
 They kill the Propionibacterium acnes bacteria and help keep pores clear.

 The two most widely used ones are clindamycin, which not only kills the bacteria but also decreases inflammation.
 It usually comes in a 1% gel or lotion and are mostly well tolerated.

 The second most topical is erythromycin and usually comes in a 2% ointment or gel form.